Lottie 'The Body' Graves Claiborne: Overview

 Lottie Tatum Graves Claiborne (née Bristow) was born in Syracuse, New York, on October 31, 1930.
 She grew up enjoying participating in sports like baseball and basketball, and loved studying ballet as a girl.
 By age seventeen, she quit school to become a professional dancer.
 Her first professional job was performing with Whitey's Lindy Hoppers, Herbert White's popular dance troupe in the 1940s that traveled to venues around the country.
 Famous for the "Lindy Hop," the routines were a combination of jazz, tap, swing, and more.
 She was also working as a model.
 At that time in her life, she did not foresee a career as an exotic dancer.
 But, once the Lindy Hop craze died, she quickly learned that other types of professional jobs in the field of dance were few and far between for an African American woman.
 It was then that she honed her skills as a burlesque performer.
-Thus began a long career that took Lottie around the world and introduced her to a life that she'd never imagined as a youngster.
+Thus began a long career that took Lottie around the world and introduced her to a life that she'd never imagined.

 In the late 1940s, Lottie married an Air Force lieutenant and moved with him when he was stationed in the San Francisco Bay Area.
 She created her burlesque act there during the height of the popularity of jazz clubs.
-She and her husband divorced; and, she met Harlem Globetrotter Goose Tatum at the Champagne Supper Club.
-They married.
-After her marriage to Tatum ended, Lottie moved to Detroit, by 1960.
+She and her husband divorced; then she met and married Harlem Globetrotter Goose Tatum at the Champagne Supper Club.
+After her marriage to Tatum ended, Lottie moved to Detroit by 1960.
 There she lived for many years with Robert Graves.
 When he died, she met and married Willie Claiborne, and they enjoyed a long marriage until her death.

 Career

 When Lottie lived and performed in San Francisco in the late 1940s and early 1950s, she also traveled the country to work.
 She became a popular performer in Arthur Bragg's Idlewild Review at the Paradise Club in Idlewild, a resort town dubbed the "Black Eden of Michigan."
 There she was known as the "Black Gypsy Rose Lee."
 She eventually made Detroit, Michigan, her home base.

 Throughout her career, her strip show used Afro-Cuban music and choreography, and she wore elaborate costumes.
-Her routine included removing clothing, but no nudity.
+Her routine included removing clothing, but not nudity.
 At times she removed no clothing at all, but enchanted her audiences with her performances in either case.
 Her technique made her enormously popular, and she was in high demand in venues around the country and in other countries.
 A racketeer in Indianapolis even built a nightclub for her, called the Pink Poodle.